jlevere/obsidian-mcp-plugin/README.md

 ### Available Tools

-- `read-file`: Get file contents
+- `obsidian-mcp-read-file`: Get file contents
-- `diff-edit-file`: Smart, context-aware file updates using patch blocks (see below for usage)
+- `obsidian-mcp-diff-edit-file`: Smart, context-aware file updates using patch blocks (see below for usage)
-- `search-contents`: Fuzzy search across the contents of all files in your vault
+- `obsidian-mcp-search-contents`: Fuzzy search across the contents of all files in your vault
-- `search-filenames`: Fuzzy search across all file names in your vault
+- `obsidian-mcp-search-filenames`: Fuzzy search across all file names in your vault
-- `vault-tree`: Browse vault structure
+- `obsidian-mcp-vault-tree`: Browse vault structure
-- `upsert-file`: Create or update files
+- `obsidian-mcp-upsert-file`: Create or update files
-- `rollback-edit`: Roll back the last edit to a markdown file (reverts the last change made by supported tools)
+- `obsidian-mcp-rollback-edit`: Roll back the last edit to a markdown file (reverts the last change made by supported tools)

-#### `diff-edit-file`
+#### `obsidian-mcp-diff-edit-file`

 This tool allows you to update a section of a file by providing a snippet (the "original") and the new content (the "updated").
 The tool will locate the original block in the file using fuzzy matching and replace it with your updated version.
 This is safer and more robust than replacing the whole file or relying on line numbers.